 Case studies.
 Few marketing materials carry the credibility of the well-documented successes of your customers.

 Websites.
 Your website should tell your story quickly and clearly.
-Sarah teams with Kerrie Kennedy to create great websites.
+Sarah teams with Kerrie Kennedy of Intente to create great websites.

 Whitepapers.
 Back up your marketing claims with evidence and anecdotes, to prove your story and bring it to life.